B. Sriramulu

-Ballari Sriramulu (born 8 August 1971) is an Indian politician who is currently serving as Minister of Transport Department and Tribal Welfare of Karnataka from 4 August 2021.
-He was the Minister of Social Welfare Department of Karnataka from 12 October 2020 to 26 July 2021.
-He was member of Karnataka Legislative Assembly from Bellary.
-He is a member of the legislative assembly representing Molakalmuru Constituency in Chitradurga district.
+Ballari Sreeramulu (born 8 August 1971) is an Indian politician who served as Minister of Transport Department and Tribal Welfare of Karnataka from 4 August, 2021, till 13 May, 2023.
+He was the Minister of Social Welfare Department of Karnataka from 12 October, 2020, to 26 July, 2021.
+He was a member of the Karnataka Legislative Assembly from Bellary Rural Molakalmuru Constituency in Chitradurga district.
 He is the Social Welfare minister in the Government of Karnataka.
 He served as a Health and Family welfare minister previously from (2008-2011 and August 2019 to October 2020) also as a Minister of Backward class welfare from September 2019 to October 2020.
 He serves in the Bharatiya Janata Party government led by B. S. Yediyurappa.
-He served as a member of Lok Sabha from 2014-2018 from Bellary.
+He served as a member of Lok Sabha from 2014-2018 from Ballari.
+In March 2024, he was announced as the BJP candidate from the same constituency in the 2024 General Elections.

 Early life

-B. Sriramulu was born in Bellary, Karnataka on 8 August 1971 to B. Thimmappa, a railway employee and B. Honnuramma, a housewife.
+B. Sreeramulu was born in Ballari, Karnataka on 8 August 1971 to B. Thimmappa, a railway employee and B. Honnuramma, a housewife.
 He is the seventh child among four brothers and four sisters.

 Career

-In the 1999 Lok Sabha elections Sriramulu worked as a local aide for Sushma Swaraj, who contested from Bellary Lok Sabha constituency, when she contested against the Congress giant Sonia Gandhi, to give a fierce fight and lose at a close margin.
-With the support of Sriramulu and Janardhan Reddy, she later won the election from the same constituency in the next general elections.
+In the 1999 Lok Sabha elections Sreeramulu worked as a local aide for Sushma Swaraj, who contested from Bellary Lok Sabha constituency, when she contested against the Congress giant Sonia Gandhi, to give a fierce fight and lose at a close margin.
+With the support of Sreeramulu and Janardhan Reddy, she later won the election from the same constituency in the next general elections.

 In the 2008 Karnataka Legislative Assembly election he was elected from the Bellary constituency, where BJP had their first chance to form the government independently under the leadership of B. S. Yediyurappa.
 He later served as the Minister for health and family welfare for around 3 years in the Karnataka government.